Generation Y – otherwise known as millennials – has been called lazy, entitled “know-it-alls”.

-Instead, they’re embracing the side hustle—perhaps selling jewelry, creating a tutoring business or freelancing on the weekends—and building their personal brand through blogs, networking events, social media and more.
+Instead, they’re embracing the side hustle.
+They’re creating their own income revenue stream from the ground up.
+Some are busy selling jewelry, creating a tutoring business or freelancing on the weekends.
+Others are building their personal brand through blogs, networking events, social media and more.

-This mentality will help them bounce back from lay-offs or other setbacks and it reduces their reliance on a single company for income.
+This scrappy, “do-it-myself” mentality will help them bounce back from lay-offs or other setbacks.
+It also reduces their reliance on a single company for income.

 Minimize housing costs

 Housing is the largest line item in most people’s monthly budgets.